-- Wash cauliflower in cool running water.
+- Pick or purchase cauliflower heads that are not bruised or damaged. - Wash hands before and after handling fresh produce. - Wash cauliflower under cool running water.
 Do not use soap. - Keep cauliflower away from raw meat and meat juices to prevent cross-contamination. - For best quality and to preserve nutritional quality, preserve only what your family can consume in one year.